Rich Men North of Richmond

-"Rich Men North of Richmond" is a song by American singer Oliver Anthony that was released in August 2023.
+"Rich Men North of Richmond" is a song by American singer-songwriter Oliver Anthony that was released in August 2023.
 The song became an overnight viral hit after gaining traction on social media.
 Within days of its release, it topped sales and streaming charts, and then debuted at number 1 on the Billboard Hot 100, making Anthony the first artist to debut atop the chart without any prior chart history in any form.
 The song received praise from some conservatives and was discussed at a Republican presidential debate; in response, Anthony rejected attempts to "try to stick [him] in a political bucket" and described the song as a criticism of politicians in both the Democratic and Republican parties.

 Lyrics and composition

 Map of Virginia; the United States capital Washington, D.C. is 108 miles north of the state capital Richmond.

 The song is a little over three minutes with a tempo of 118 beats per minute and is in the key of G minor.
 It has a verse-chorus form with a pre-chorus and a turnaround.
 Unlike most other hits, however, it has an outro without an intro.
 Overall, its song structure is similar to other contemporary hits.

-The song's lyrics touch on issues that affect the working class of North America.
+The song's lyrics include common right-wing talking points.
 Its themes include low wages ("for bullshit pay"), food poverty ("nothing to eat"), high inflation ("dollar ain't shit"), high taxes ("taxed to no end"), Jeffrey Epstein's political affiliations ("minors on an island"), welfare abuse ("the obese milkin' welfare"), and centralization of power ("wanna have total control").

 In a video explaining his songwriting, Anthony said that his lyrics attempt to speak for the working class and that he aspires to be a "voice for those people", noting that "whatever it is they're doing, they can't quite get ahead".
 The lyrics have been compared to "Brother, Can You Spare a Dime?"